Beate Meinl-Reisinger: Minister for European and International Affairs

+Meinl-Reisinger visited Israel on 30 June 2025, the first visit by a foreign minister since the outbreak of the Twelve-Day War, to meet with Israeli Foreign Minister Gideon Sa'ar and President Isaac Herzog.
+She also visited Hostage Square and met with families of hostages.
+In July 2025, she hosted a trilateral meeting in Vienna with the Foreign Ministers of Germany and Israel to discuss the future of the Middle East.
+She reaffirmed Austria's support for Israel's security and its commitment to combating antisemitism.

 Political views

 Meinl-Reisinger advocates for a stronger European Union and supports EU solidarity with Ukraine in the face of Russian invasion.
-She calls for greater European security cooperation, including the potential creation of a joint EU army, while suggesting a reevaluation of Austria’s permanent neutrality.
+She calls for greater European security cooperation, including the potential creation of a joint EU army, while suggesting a reevaluation of Austria's permanent neutrality.
 She is also a supporter of EU enlargement, particularly of the integration of Western Balkan countries.

 She supports liberal economic policies, emphasizing reduced bureaucracy and government, lower non-wage labor costs, free trade and reduced red tape.
 Her environmental policy integrates sustainability with economic growth, focusing on green energy initiatives.

 Personal life

 Meinl-Reisinger is married to lawyer Paul Meinl, with whom she has three daughters.
 Their youngest daughter, born in March 2019, was given the middle name Europa as a symbolic gesture reflecting European values.
 After the birth of their third child, her husband took paternity leave to help care for their children.

 She lives in the Alsergrund district of Vienna.
 Her favorite book is Pereira Maintains by Antonio Tabucchi.